-For the ROCE Component, the Committee used the Company's three-year average ROCE as its performance measure.
-The ROCE goal is based on studies conducted by the Company on historical averages of ROCE for S&P 500 publicly traded companies over longer periods of time.
-ROCE is generally calculated by dividing net income (adjusted for nonrecurring or unusual items) by average debt plus average equity for the applicable period.
+For the ROCE Component, the three-year average goal is based on historical averages for S&P 500 publicly traded companies over longer periods of time, as discussed on page 32.
+ROCE is generally calculated by dividing net income (adjusted for nonrecurring or unusual items and other items set forth in the 2005 Ownership Incentive Plan) by average debt plus average equity for the applicable period.